damianhakert/damianhakert.github.io/source/handbook/index.md

 As an example, the first grant was handed to a team member who will be traveling to 6 team members in different countries during 6 months, and this team member will receive the maximum grant of $2,000.

+## On-Call Rotation and Scheduling<a name="on-call"></a>

+We have on-call heroes (see the [team page](https://about.gitlab.com/team/)) to respond quickly to GitLab.com downtime, and customer emergencies.
+We use PagerDuty to set the schedule, and to route the notification to the right on-call hero.
+Rotation is currently set to be a weekly-follow-the-sun schedule, with weekends handled separately.
+Overrides can be added to the schedule manually, or by adding a layer that edits the overall schedule on a daily basis (i.e. daily overrides to the default weekly schedule).

 ## Signing Legal Documents<a name="signing-legal-documents"></a>